-The student who enters Point during Fall 2014 or thereafter enrolls in CCE 300 after participation in a significant cross-cultural experience (SCCE) in order to debrief, self-assess, evaluate, and summarize what has been achieved relative to the goals of the SCCE program (pp. 34-35).
-Successful completion of CCE 300 is a co-curricular requirement for graduation with a baccalaureate degree (pp. 36-37, point 5).
+The student who enters Point during Fall 2014 or thereafter enrolls in CCE 300 after participation in a significant cross-cultural experience (SCCE) in order to debrief, self-assess, evaluate, and summarize what has been achieved relative to the goals of the SCCE program (pp. 33-35).
+Successful completion of CCE 300 is a co-curricular requirement for graduation with a baccalaureate degree (point 5, p.
+36).
 (Fall, Spring)